vincenzomadaghiele/RL-impro/README.md

 # A reinforcement learning agent for live sound improvisation

+This project develops a musical agent for improvisation.
+The model employs reinforcement learning to adaptively control the parameters of a sound synthesizer in response to live audio from a musician.
+The agent is trained on a corpus of audio files that exemplify the musician’s instrument and stylistic repertoire.
+During training, the agent listens and learns to imitate the incoming sound according to a set of perceptual descriptors by continuously adjusting the parameters of the synthesizer it controls.
+To achieve this objective, the agent learns specific strategies that are characteristic of its autonomous behavior in a live interaction.

 More information about the project is in the paper:
 > Vincenzo Madaghiele, Stefano Fasciani.
 > [**A listening agent for live control of synthesis parameters using reinforcement learning**]().